Kyriosity/read-write/readme+/dev/.net/wpf/mvvm/readme+/mvvm_vmodel-cohesion.md

 In the classic realization ViewModel will reasonably extend usually named `ViewModelBase` with common functionality, like notification.
 C# doesn't support multi-inheretance, and base is much more suitable for aggregation (injection) thus giving the way to model as parent.

+### Contraindications

+The idea assumes that model classes are available for development or alteration.
+The keyword `sealed` will ABSOLUTELY dismiss the approach ...
+TO BE CONTINUED ...

-## Other alternatives
+## Alternatives

-Mature framework and libraries provide their own vision of MVVM.
+Seasoned framework and libraries provide their own _prêt-à-porter_ MVVM suites.